Benefits of Monitoring Your AWS Cloud with Cloud Watch

-Monitoring is crucial for your application because it gives you satisfaction that your Cloud services, your application or whatever is it you are hosting on AWS is running smoothly and perfectly.
+Monitoring is crucial for your application because it gives you the satisfaction that your Cloud services, your application, or whatever is it you are hosting on AWS is running smoothly and perfectly.

-Some of the main reasons of monitoring are:
+Some of the main reasons for monitoring are:

-To make your application secure for your customers.
+- To make your application security for your customers.

-Troubleshooting and recommendation for future and how to avoid the existing errors.
+- Troubleshooting and recommendations for the future and how to avoid the existing errors.

-Any application you run on your AWS cloud can be monitored by using the Amazon CloudWatch, it will monitor your resource files on the cloud and collects the log metrics files.
-It is basically a metrics repository like Amazon EC2 and you retrieve the statistics based on those metrics.
-It can monitor your resources on the cloud like Amazon DynamoDB tables, EC2 instance, and Amazon RDS DB instances, or any custom metrics that is being generated by your application.
+Any application you run on your AWS cloud can be monitored by using Amazon CloudWatch, it will monitor your resource files on the cloud and collects the log metrics files.
+It is a metrics repository like Amazon EC2 and you retrieve the statistics based on those metrics.
+It can monitor your resources on the cloud like Amazon DynamoDB tables, EC2 instances, Amazon RDS DB instances, or any custom metrics that are being generated by your application.

-Amazon CloudWatch provides you a most reliable, scalable and flexible way to monitor your resource or application on cloud.
-You can manage resource utilization of your servers.
+Amazon CloudWatch provides you with the most reliable, scalable, and flexible way to monitor your resource or application on the cloud.
+You can manage the resource utilization of your servers.

 Some of the key benefits are: